shubham-arora-18/distributed-locking-service/README.md

    2. If the write lock supports shared writes, meaning meaning multiple processes can acquire the lock to write.
 Note: This relies on the dev’s discretion to use this only when the underlying processes are modifying separate resources and there is no chance for a race condition on any underlying resources.
 5. **DELETE /v1/distributed_lock/{lock_id}/read-process/{process_id}**: Deletes the read process from the lock and manages the state of the lock accordingly.
 6. **DELETE /v1/distributed_lock/{lock_id}/write-process/{process_id}**: Deletes the write process from the lock and manages the state of the lock accordingly.

+To test these apis out, you can simply deploy the service with steps below and access the api docs at [http://localhost:8000/docs](http://localhost:8000/docs).
+It should look like this:

 ![APIs Screenshot](https://github.com/shubham-arora-18/distributed-locking-service/blob/main/api_screenshot.png?raw=true)

-To test these apis out, you can simply deploy the service with steps below and access the api docs at [http://localhost:8000/docs](http://localhost:8000/docs)

 ## How to setup!